Bike Train - Cycle Ontario This Summer

 Email Newsletter icon, E-mail Newsletter icon, Email List icon, E-mail List icon Sign up for our Email Newsletter

-Ontario East & VIA Corridor Service (Montreal - Toronto) Print E-mail
+Ontario East (Toronto - Montreal) Print E-mail

-VIA Rail Ticket Information
+VIA Rail Statement:

 Bike Train service on this route connects cyclists to destinations along Lake Ontario’s waterfront and the St. Lawrence Seaway.
 These communities offer excellent cycling and a summer full of events.
 From the rolling hills of Northumberland County, to the bike paths along the shores of the St. Lawrence Parks System, Eastern Ontario offers countless opportunities for recreational and avid cyclists alike.